Skip to content

 Impeccable from head to collar

-John Crocket's shirt world holds the finest fabrics in classic colours as well as in a striking check or stripes.
-So we distinguish between two models and three collar shapes.
-In addition, we have put together helpful tips on the fitting and care for you.
+John Crocket's shirt collection offers the finest fabrics in classic colors as well as striking checks and stripes.
+We offer two styles and three collar styles.
+We've also compiled helpful tips on fit and care for you.

-The bulk of our Shirts is woven in the whole twisting process.
-With this fabric, you benefit from its durability and shape stability, as well as clear and brilliant colors, as well as the pleasant wearing comfort.
+The majority of our shirts are woven using the two-ply process.
+This fabric offers durability and shape retention, as well as clear and vibrant colors and a pleasant wearing comfort.

 Twill check